Graduate Programs

 • Pre-Screening Assessment

 • After you submit your program application, you will be given a prompt in your student status portal.
-Before beginning the pre-screening, you will need a computer with embedded video camera for easy processing/uploading (or video camera, tripod) and connection to broadband internet.
+Before beginning the pre-screening, you will need a computer with an embedded video camera for easy processing/uploading (or video camera, tripod) and a connection to broadband internet.
 This activity should not take more than 60 minutes including responding to the prompts, recording, rendering video, and uploading.
 Please respond, using your non-English language, “in the moment,” as you are thinking about the prompt.
-We are looking for your initial responses, not necessarily over rehearsed/processed responses.
+We are looking for your initial responses, not necessarily over-rehearsed/processed responses.

 Interpreting Studies Certificate curriculum overview: